MarcoSero/MSBlockSegues/README.md

 ## Why

-Because I was tired of splitting my code into `-prepareForSegue:`.
+Because I was tired of splitting my code into `-prepareForSegue:sender:`.

 ## Example usage: